MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 ## How does Teams Premium compare to Teams?

-Customers who purchase a Microsoft 365 subscription also receive Teams licenses for their users.
-Purchasing the Teams Premium add-on license provides admins and end users with extra features on top Teams with their Microsoft 365 subscription.
+Purchasing the Teams Premium add-on license provides admins and end users with extra features on top Teams along with their Microsoft 365 subscription.

 The following tables compares key features between Teams and Teams Premium.
 Because Teams Premium is an add-on license to Teams, users need Teams and Teams Premium licenses to access all features listed below.
 Teams Premium licenses don't replace users' standard Teams licenses.